 Your teeth are important.
 We all know that.
 Who doesn’t want a beautiful smile?
-We may be motivated to keep our smiles looking attractive, but our dental health is important in so many other ways.
+We may be motivated to keep our smiles looking attractive, but our dental health is important in many other ways.
 Let’s start with a few facts.
 Did you know that your teeth are the hardest substance in the human body?
 With regular brushing, you will spend about 38 ½ days of your life brushing your teeth.
-The average going rate the tooth fairy pays for a tooth these days is $2.
+The average going rate the tooth fairy pays for a tooth these days is $6.23 (up from $2 in 2016).
 Now that you know that, let’s talk about what you may not know about oral health.

 The average person produces 25,000 quarts of saliva in a lifetime.
 To help with the visual, that is enough to fill two swimming pools!
 Wow!
 Within one little drop of saliva lives over 100 million bacteria.
 Saliva and the bacteria in it do a lot of good for your mouth.
 Saliva helps keep your mouth moist and comfortable, aids in taste and chewing and contains proteins and minerals that protect tooth enamel and prevent tooth decay and gum disease.

 Have you ever experienced traces of blood in your saliva after you brush your teeth?
 Did you chalk it up to brushing too hard?
-Don’t ignore this symptom; it can be an indication of gum disease.
+Don’t ignore this symptom; it can indicate gum disease.
 Gum or periodontal disease is an infection of the tissue that supports your teeth.
-It is often a cause of tooth loss in adults, but can have heavier implications if not treated.
-In April of 2012, the American Heart Association issued a statement supporting an association between gum disease and heart disease.
-Scarier still is a recent study by the American Association for Cancer Research linking gum disease and breast cancer in postmenopausal women.
-New research on neurodegenerative disorders like Alzheimer’s and Parkinson’s relating to gum disease and oral bacteria is on the horizon.
+It is often a cause of tooth loss in adults but can have heavier implications if not treated.
+In April 2012, the American Heart Association issued a statement supporting an association between gum disease and heart disease.
+Scarier still is a study published in the Journal of Community Dentistry and Oral Epidemiology, which indicated breast cancer risk is up to three times higher in women with gum disease.

 The good news is that there are many things you can do to manage your dental health.
-Make sure you don’t ignore signs of mouth, teeth or gum issues as these signs can really save you.
+Make sure you don’t ignore signs of mouth, teeth or gum issues, as these signs can really save you.
 90% of life-threatening diseases have some sort of oral symptoms.
 Be vigilant in caring for your mouth.
-Routine brushing after meals, flossing twice a day and an antibacterial mouthwash can ensure you removed sources of food from your teeth that contain harmful bacteria.
+Routine brushing after meals, flossing twice a day, and an antibacterial mouthwash can ensure you remove food sources from your teeth that contain harmful bacteria.
 Keeping your diet in check by minimizing sugary and starchy foods and choosing foods known to produce healthy bacteria is also a good idea.
 Of course, regular visits to your dentist for cleaning and exams can help catch any issues that arise.

-Routine visits as recommended by Drs.
-Curry and Taylor, once a year to your dentist for cleaning and exams can help any issues that arise.
-If you have oral symptoms that you may be concerned about, don’t wait, make an appointment.
-The saying, “an ounce of prevention is worth a pound of cure” really rings true when it comes to your oral health!
+Routine visits one to two times a year to your dentist for cleaning and exams can help with any issues that arise.
+If you have oral symptoms that you may be concerned about, don’t wait; make an appointment.
+The saying, “An ounce of prevention is worth a pound of cure”, rings true regarding your oral health!